BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 ### CAST time Determination

-The @SITE.rex member can determine, at Cast time, whether package content should be scanned.
+Alternativley, you can use the @SITE.rex member to determine at Cast time, whether package content should be scanned.
 You can provide Endevor Type masks for the elements you wish to analyze.
 Here is an example:

     /* Provide Endevor Type masks for element to be analyzed   */
     SonarQube_Element_Types = 'COB* CBL* CPP* '

 (The Package Builder also accesses the @SITE.rex member)

-The @SITE.rexx member must also identify the Generate processor steps where ACM  input component relationships are collected.
+Also identify the Generate processor steps where ACM input component relationships are collected.
 If you intend to scan COBOL, for instance, you should specify the processor steps that reference COPYBOOKs.
 Consider this example:

     /* Provide Endevor processor steps which show ACM inputs   */
     GenerateProcessorStepnames = 'COMPILE COMP CMP COB'